spsujoy007/FullStack-Assignment/README.md

 ## Instructions:

-- Clone repository from github
+- Clone repository from GitHub
 - Install NPM - `npm i`
 - On the front end, you can use APIs manually by changing the API URL with: `http://localhost:5000/`
 - When it runs locally you can access the backend.
 But unfortunately, you need the MongoDB keys.
 I think it's better not to share it publicly

-## I just made it easy for you by hosting the frontend on Netlify and the backend on Vercel.
+## I just made it easy for you by hosting the front end on Netlify and the back end on Vercel.
 I hope the user experience is okay.